-Nearly 70% of employers reported that communication about their benefits and wellbeing programs is a top priority.3
+Nearly 70% of employers reported that communication about their benefits and wellbeing programs is their top priority for benefits.

-Nearly 50% of employees said mental health wellness programs are more important than before the pandemic.5
+Nearly 50% of employees said mental health wellness programs are more important than before the pandemic.

 Telehealth

 Telehealth provides convenient 24/7 access to doctors through a secure phone app for common ailments for employees and their families.
 Telehealth can be a huge help for parents especially, saving time in trips to the pediatrician's office or to Urgent Care or ER after hours.